ryuparish/memosearch/dd.md

     need to have a quick load time for the database since we need to load it everytime in order to use upon a search.
 Moreover, we need to have some sort of design to the vector database operations.
+        - SOLUTION: With a small enough model, load times aren't that long at all.

   31/04/24: Dealing with Sphinx documentation

     - The documentation for Sphinx doesn't work for decorated functions that can't be resolved (such as mock libraries used by decorators).
 We need to figure out a way to get the libraries non-mocked, or somehow find a way to get past the decorator problem.
+        - SOLUTION: Turns out that I was using a python version within the brew-installed Sphinx and it did not recognize the conda environments libraries and was looking at sys.path without looking at my current conda library.

   05/05/24: Dealing with streamlining adding content